madooei/shadcn-all-in-one/packages/shadcn-all-in-one/README.md

 import "@madooei/shadcn-all-in-one/shadcn.css"; // add this after your main CSS file
 ```

-Alternatively, you can use the `@madooei/shadcn-all-in-one/shadcn.css` file directly in your `index.css` file:
+Alternatively, you can import the `@madooei/shadcn-all-in-one/shadcn.css` file directly in your `index.css` file:

 ```css
 // src/index.css